HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 The UTXO model was used as the basis for the overall architecture because it was considered "significantly securer" at the time of conception.
 On top of this UTXO layer, QTUM enables "creating and executing smart contracts using the accounts model offered by Ethereum" through a construction they call the [*Account Abstraction Layer* (AAL)](https://blog.qtum.org/qtums-account-abstraction-layer-aal-explanation-143cb06cf08)

-AAL combines UTXOs for a given contract in a new transaction as soon as there are more than one of them available to the contract code.
+The AAL combines UTXOs for a given contract in a new transaction as soon as there are two or more of them available to the contract code.
 By using the UTXO model as a base layer, QTUM is also able to implement [BlackCoin's Proof of Stake Protocol](https://blackcoin.org/blackcoin-pos-protocol-v2-whitepaper.pdf), which requires parallel proofs and UTXO activity.

 ## Summary